-The Hydroponic Fodder Technology
+The Hydroponic Fodder Growing System

 It is a well accepted fact that feeding dairy animals is incomplete without including green fodder in their diet.
 Green fodders are staple feed for dairy animals.
 Dairy animals producing up to 12-15 liters milk per day can be maintained by feeding green fodders.
 Inclusion of green fodders in ration of dairy animals decreases amount of concentrate feeding and thus increases profit.
 Therefore, for economical and sustainable dairy farming, fodder production round the year is highly essential.